Stuyk/ramblings/how-i-started-programming.md

 ## The Work Principles

-Eventually, I left All in Bits and this was recently considering the timing of this blog post.
 I now have a full understanding of what red flags to look for when joining companies.

 It’s a pretty strong list of criticisms but it’s to protect myself and my dignity before I sell my soul for another contract.

 I will now try to explain them below.

-- No Crazy CEOs
+- Leadership
     - These people should be grounded in reality
     - These people should care about other people
-    - These people should not call their workers servants
-    - These people should not be referencing biblical shit for everything
     - These people should understand what the average American makes
+- No Biblical / 'Christian' Companies
+    - Hard pass.
 - No Project Plan
     - Nothing is more painful than working for someone who can’t put a project plan on paper
 - No Market Fit